-The southerly 115 kV subtransmission line would be routed through the Cities of Banning, Beaumont, and unincorporated portions of Riverside County.
+As part of the Proposed Project, the southerly 115 kV subtransmission line would be routed through the Cities of Banning, Beaumont, and unincorporated portions of Riverside County.
 In general, the proposed 115 kV line route would pass through uninhabited areas with relatively low ambient noise levels.
 However in some areas, the proposed 115 kV line route would pass near or through residential neighborhoods.
 The following identifies sensitive residential receptors that are within approximately 0.25 mile (1,320 feet) of the proposed 115 kV subtransmission line ROW and their approximate locations: